 Most Field Experience sites do require a car, but there are limited on-campus sites available.

 Now that I have decided on a Field Experience site, am I guaranteed a placement?

 Yes and no. We will not "overbook" and offer a placement site to more students than they can handle.
 However, once you meet with your Field Experience preceptor, they (or you) may decide that the placement site is not a good fit or match.
 Please realize that if you or a preceptor decide that a site isn't a good fit, you can try another site, but most likely, they will all be filled.

 I thought I wanted to enroll in Field Experience, but I changed my mind because of school/work/life, etc. What should I do?

 PLEASE contact the NUTR 600 Instructor right away!
 We only assign students to open placement spots, so if you do not tell us you have changed your mind, you have prevented another student from having a field experience opportunity.

 I have an idea for a placement site.
 Can I find my own Field Experience site?

 Yes!
 We are always looking for new sites for students.
 The NUTR 600 Instructor will need to meet with your potential preceptor to determine if the site will meet the criteria for NUTR 600.
 The site will also need to have a contract with UNH.
-Please realize these site visits and contracts are time consuming, so setting up a placement site for Field Experience cannot be done last minute; they usually need to be done at least 2 months prior to the start of the semester.
+Please realize these site visits and contracts are time-consuming, so setting up a placement site for Field Experience cannot be done last minute; they usually need to be done at least two months before the start of the semester.